GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ---
 title: Use surge upgrades to decrease disruptions from GKE node upgrades
-description: Learn how surge upgrades reduce disruption caused by node upgrades by updating the nodes while running a sample application and measuring its error rate.
+description: Run a sample application and measure its error rate to learn how surge upgrades reduce disruption caused by GKE node upgrades.
 author: tamasr
 tags: GKE, upgrade, node, surge upgrade
 date_published: 2020-02-12